niederschelden/flightcaseplaner/README.md

 ## How to Use

-1. Download the openSCAD files for visualization.
+### Step 1: Set Your Dimensions
-2. Open the HTML/Javascript tool and adjust the internal dimensions to your needs.
+Open the [HTML/Javascript tool](https://niederschelden.github.io/flightcaseplaner/) and adjust the internal dimensions to fit your needs.

+### Step 2: Material and Profile Adjustments
-3. Set the desired material thickness and make any necessary adjustments to the aluminum profile.
+Set your preferred material thickness.
+Additionally, make any necessary adjustments to the aluminum profile.

-4. Generate your shopping list.
+### Step 3: Advanced Customization (Optional)
+For those familiar with OpenSCAD: Download the OpenSCAD files from this repository and manually change values in the declaration section for more detailed visualization.

+### Step 4: Build Your FlightCase
-5. Build your customized FlightCase.
+With all parameters set, proceed to build your customized FlightCase.
+Happy building!

 ## Contributions